Joe Schmidt (soccer)

-Joseph Schmidt (born November 2, 1998) is an American soccer player who plays as a defensive midfielder.
+Joseph Schmidt (born November 2, 1998) is an American former soccer player who played as a defensive midfielder.

 Playing career

 Youth, college and amateur

 Schmidt attended high school at University School, also playing four seasons of club soccer with Cleveland Internationals, captaining the U16 and U18 teams.
 He was also a member of the United States under-14 and under-15 youth national teams.
 In 2011, he briefly trained in the A.C.
 Milan Youth Sector.

 In 2017, Schmidt attended Indiana University Bloomington to play college soccer.
 He redshirted his freshman season in 2017 before going on to make 73 appearances for the Hoosiers, scoring three goals and tallying nine assists from the defensive midfield role.
 He helped Indiana make runs to the College Cup in 2018 and 2020, ending the latter as national runner-up after advancing to the national championship game.
 He captained the Hoosiers during his senior year.

 While in college, Schmidt was on the roster of National Premier Soccer League side Cleveland SC during their 2018 season, but did not appear due to injury.